 The crowning jewel in Notting Hill's entertainment scene is The Gate Theatre which, despite its tiny size, has gained a global reputation for fostering a wealth of new theatrical talent.
 You can also see a fantastic mix of theatre, dance and concerts at The Print Room, an arts venue that has won many awards.
 For a diverse mix of comedy, literary and musical performances, check out The Tabernacle, which is also a bar and kitchen.

 To see the latest movie releases in luxurious surrounds, The Electric Cinema on Portobello Road is well known for providing a comfy movie-going experience due to the plush sofas, footstools, side tables, and bar service provided.

 As well as the impressive Notting Hill market days along Portobello Road, there are many more Notting Hill shopping opportunities to enjoy.
 Spend time browsing in Daylesford Organic for wholesome goods, or in The Hummingbird Bakery for delicious cakes; find your next great read at the Notting Hill Bookshop; and stock up on top cosmetic products and treatments at Space NK Apothecary.

 Notting Hill is a hub for fashionable places to eat and drink.
 The Notting Hill restaurant scene includes a number of varied options:

-- And discover the flavours of Spanish and Portuguese cuisine at the Notting Hill Kitchen.
+- Discover the flavours of Spanish and Portuguese cuisine at the Notting Hill Kitchen

 Uncover some of the Notting Hill bars and pubs and discover more of that famous London diversity.
 For a quiet pint in Notting Hill, head to traditional pubs such as the Hillgate, The Cow the Ladbroke Arms and the Cock and Bottle.
 The Elgin pub is also a popular pub which hosts a diverse mix of live music throughout the week.